top of page

 The adjective 'superlative' has its etymological origins in Latin.
 It is derived from the Latin word 'superlatus,' which is formed from 'super,' meaning 'above' or 'beyond,' and 'ferre,' meaning 'to carry' or 'to bear.'
 In Latin grammar, the superlative form of an adjective is used to express the highest degree of a quality.
 Therefore, 'superlative' is used to describe something that is of the highest degree or quality, often surpassing all others in its category.
 It implies a level of excellence or superiority that stands out prominently.
 Whether applied to a person's skills, an achievement, or an object's characteristics, 'superlative' underscores the idea of something that is exceptional and superior, going beyond the ordinary or average.
 Thus, the etymology of 'superlative' reflects its historical connection to the concept of being above or beyond, highlighting its role in describing qualities or attributes that are of the highest order, as conveyed by its linguistic heritage.

-Quiz: Find the meaning of the adjective superlative:
+Find the correct meaning of the adjective superlative:

 Try Again!